mediroozmeh/FPGA_BitonicSorting/README.md

 ### Brief Analysis of Bitonic Sorting Algorithm:

-Sorting a list of input numbers is one of the most fundamental problems in the field of computer science in general and high-throughput database applications in particular.
-Among various versions of the sorting algorithms, bitonic sorting is one of the fastest sorting networks.
-A sorting network is a special type of sorting algorithm, where the sequence of comparisons are not data-dependent thus making it suitable for hardware implementation.
-This sorting network consists of D(N) comparators (where N is the number of inputs).
-A comparator is a building block of sorting network and it sorts a pair of values presents on inputs.
+In the field of computer science and high performance data center application sorting a set of inputs is fundamental.
+Among various possible version of sorting solutions, bitonic algorithm is one of the fastest sorting networks.
+In general sorting network is type of algorithm where the sequence of comparisons are not data-dependent thus making it suitable for hardware implementation.
+This sorting network consists of D(N) comparators (where N is the number of elements).
+A comparator is the basic block of sorting network and it sorts a pair of values presents on inputs.

 ![sorting_network](https://github.com/mediroozmeh/Bitonic-Sorting/blob/master/Figures/SORTINGCOMPARATOR.jpg )